Childhood Experience Gives Birth To Business

-As Brett and his team began to write the business plan and perform intensive market research, they had a reality check- 1 in 110 children are being diagnosed with autism and many have nowhere to go when they receive their diagnosis.
+As Brett and his team began to write the business plan and perform intensive market research, they had a reality check- 1 in 110 children (now estimated at 1 in 48) are being diagnosed with autism and many have nowhere to go when they receive their diagnosis.
 Intensive ABA therapy at an early age can make a lifetime of difference for the children diagnosed.
 Those who do receive therapy tend to find themselves unsure of the treatment or its effectiveness.
 Some over pay, and receive outdated treatment techniques, rarely supervised by anyone doing on-going research in the field.
 The worst part about it was that those receiving these ineffective treatments at an early age were essentially diminishing their chances of overcoming their maladaptive behaviors and increasing their ability to learn with each passing day, since early intervention is so crucial to long-term success- Something had to be done.

-The University of Miami's Business Plan Competition
+The Business Plan Competition

 Professor J told Brett and his team that they would have a great shot at winning UM’s Business Plan Competition.
 The entrepreneurial spirit began to rise, and Brett invited a few colleagues, one of which was Taylor Holcomb, a finance major, into his competitive team with one goal: to come up with a business model that would eliminate all of the current issues with ABA therapy providers, provide a fresh approach to a scary, intimidating industry, and do so with an eclectic mix of therapists from different backgrounds, levels of experience and areas of expertise to eliminate ineffectiveness.